 Pilot Projects

 As part of the ATX Walk Bike Roll plan update process, the City of Austin is testing the Shared Street concept using temporary materials in locations across Austin.
 The City worked closely with residents along potential pilot streets to describe the purpose of the pilots, assess support, and identify street design options.
-The pilot projects will remain in place for approximately six months and will be evaluated before and after street design changes to help determine how well they worked.
-If pilot projects produce the desired outcomes and continue to have the support of residents along the street, the design changes will remain in place longer than six months.
+The pilot projects will remain in place for approximately six to twelve months and will be evaluated before and after street design changes to help determine how well they worked.
+If pilot projects produce the desired outcomes and continue to have the support of residents along the street, the design changes will remain in place for longer than six months.

 Locations